Cheryl Zaidan resides in Michigan and enjoys writing and researching about health and well-being.

-Yoga is a unique exercise that works out the body and relaxes the mind.
+Yoga is a unique exercise that has the dual purpose of working out the body and relaxing the mind.
 There are many different types of yoga and a practice for virtually everyone.
 Some like Ashtanga and Vinyasa are more physically demanding.
 Others like Hatha and Yin are passive and focus on easing into gentler poses.
 But no matter what the practice, you'll find universal benefits that come from doing yoga on a regular basis.

 Many people think you have to hit the gym in order to lose weight, but incorporating yoga as part of your weekly exercise routine is a great way to get rid of those extra pounds.
 A more strenuous yoga practice can help build muscle, which in turn helps burn calories.
 But surprisingly enough, gentle yoga can assist in losing weight as well by bringing energy and awareness to the body.
 Best of all, you'll lose weight gradually, which allows for less shock and stress to your system.